deljy/study-certification-aws-saa-c03/concepts/ec2/ebs.md

 - they're bound to a specific AZ as well as ENI or EC2
 - they can only mounted to one instance at a time (at the CCP level)
 - they can be attached to one instances at a time like "ebs * - 1 ec2"
+    - with *[EBS multi-attach](./ebs-multi-attach.md)*, a EBSvolume can be attached to a multitude of EC2 instances in the same AZ
+    - *This feature is only available for [io1/io2 family EBS volumes](./ebs-volume-types.md)*
 - handy since it can be easily attached and detached to/from an ec2 instance
 - as you can see, you can decide whether not to delete ebs volume on termination of your instance (img1)
 - by default, the root EBS volume is deleted unlike any other attached ebs volumes
 - you can check ebs volumes attached to your instance by running the following commands

 ```bash
 lsblk